epkanol/observability-tracing-experiential-learning/README.md

 The number of parallelly executing models is controlled via the `CORES` environment, which defaults to 2.

 `docker run --mount type=bind,source=${PWD}/observability/output,target=/home/app/output -e CORES=2 -e PREFIX=02 -e CACHE="../.cache" observability-tracing`

-#### THREADS

-The number of threads in each model is controlled via the `THREADS` environment, which defaults to 4.

-`docker run --mount type=bind,source=${PWD}/observability/output,target=/home/app/output -e THREADS=4 -e PREFIX=02 observability-tracing`

-The number of physical CPUs (i.e. ignoring hyperthreads and fake CPUs) should be equal or less than `CORES*THREADS`, as Stan and brms are both quite CPU-intensive.